pupilfirst/wd201-scripts/backend-dev-with-express/connect-express-with-postgres/README.md

 So, let's get started.

 ### Installing Sequelize
-First, we will install Sequelize in the same Express.Js application, that we've created in the previous lesson.
+First, we will install Sequelize in the same Express.js application, that we created in the previous lesson.
 ````
 npm install sequelize --save
 ````